ballerina-platform/ballerina-dev-website/documentation.md

 ### [Reference Guide by Examples](/learn/by-example/)

-Series of examples that serve as a reference guide for each language construct & concept.
+Series of examples that serve as a reference guide for each language construct and concept.

 ### [Platform Specifications](/spec/)